wickedManatee/WordelProBugs/README.md

-# WordelProBugs
+# WorduxProBugs
-Repo for reporting/tracking bugs for the WordlePro app
+Repo for reporting/tracking bugs for the Wordux Pro app